On the fractional susceptibility function of piecewise expanding maps

 Finally,

 So we see that, in the horizontal linear case given by the family $(\tilde f_t)$, the frozen and response susceptibility function coincide if $\epsilon_1\ge \sup_n (c_1-c_n, c_n-c_2)$.
 This does not seem possible, since $\ve_1 \le \ve_0$, where $\ve_0$ is given by the uniform Lasota--Yorke bound Lemma~\ref{lem:lasota_yorke}.
-However, the two susceptibility functions are qualititatively similar.
+However, the two susceptibility functions are qualitatively similar.
+(In fact, the relation $\tilde f_t=\tilde f_0 + t$ for $|t|<\epsilon_1$ implies that the response and frozen susceptibilities differ by a function holomorphic in a disc of radius larger than one; this can be shown as in \cite[Proposition~2.5]{BS3}).
 In addition, if we replaced\footnote{With this modification, the use of $f_t^{(\ve_1)}$ as defined in \eqref{???} would not be needed.} in the definitions of all fractional susceptibility functions the Marchaud derivative by the truncated Marchaud derivative

 then the frozen and response susceptibility functions would coincide for $\tilde f_t$.
 (Lemma~\ref{limit} and the integration by parts formula mentioned in footnote~\ref{samm} both hold for $M^{\eta, (\ve_1)}$.)